-We tested these competing hypotheses by running simulations where standing variation was generated by randomly drawing mutations from a distribution identical to those which arise from new mutation (i.e., without a burn-in) and similar initial frequencies as our burn-in simulations.
+We tested these competing hypotheses by running simulations where standing variation was generated by randomly drawing mutations from a distribution identical to those which arise from new mutation (i.e., without a burn-in) with similar initial frequencies as our burn-in simulations.
 This effectively controls for ‘past selection’ while maintaining adaptation from standing variation.
 These simulations completely removed the effect of standing variation on reducing segregation variance at large angles of divergence (Fig. S4).
-Therefore, we infer that past stabilizing selection in the ancestor causes a reduction in segregation variance under divergent selection, rather than an increased use of the smaller-effect alleles.
+Therefore, we infer that past stabilizing selection in the ancestor causes a reduction in segregation variance under divergent selection by removing large effect alleles.
+Small-effect alleles are used more during adaptation from standing genetic variation than de novo because they are then more frequent relative to large effect alleles, not because small-effect alleles are at a higher absolute frequency in standing genetic variation than when arising from de novo mutation.
 Examining the distribution of mutation effect sizes in the ancestor, we indeed find that the average allele effect-size is smaller than what arises from new mutation (Fig. S1C), and that the largest-effect mutations are absent in the standing variation.
-Smaller mutations are more likely to contribute to adaptation in higher dimensions (Orr 2000) and therefore both hypotheses likely lead to reduced segregation variance in natural populations.
+As the number of trait dimensions increases smaller mutations are more likely to be beneficial (Fisher 1930, Orr 2000) and therefore both hypotheses likely lead to reduced segregation variance following adaptation from standing genetic variation in natural populations (where m is presumably large).

 Effect of standing variation on environment-specific hybrid fitness